sanjoyksaha/library_management_system/ReadMe.txt

 3. And paste it on your local server directory.
 4. Create new database.
 5. Import the sql file form DB folder(library_management_system.sql).
-6. Go to your web browser and type address bar...
+6. Go to your browser and write one of the links below that you want access it first..
-	1. For admin panel: localhost/library_management_system/admin
+	1. URL for admin panel: localhost/library_management_system/admin
 	Give Admin User Name/Email and Password :- username:admin
 				                  email:admin@admin.com
 				                  password:admin

-	2. For student panel: localhost/library_management_system/student
+	2. URL for student panel: localhost/library_management_system/student
 	Give Student User Name/Email and Password :- username:sanjoy123
 						    email:sanjoy@mail.com
 						    password: 12345678

+	3. URL for new student registration: http://localhost/library_management_system/student/registration.php

 		*****Developed By Sanjoy Kumar Saha*****